srishanthreddy456789/Account-Management-System/README.md

 ![Project Demo](Screenshot/homepage.jpg)

 ## Overview
 Welcome to the Secure Login and Account Management System project!
-This terminal-based application provides a secure and efficient way to manage user accounts and authentication, implemented in C++.
+This terminal-based application provides a secure and efficient way to manage user accounts and authentication, implemented in Java.

 ## Features
 - **User Authentication:** Secure login system to authenticate users before accessing their accounts.